 PWRMAN-SR-REQ-014514/B-EFP Load Shed (TcSE ROIN-40686-3)

-If EFP supports load shed for infotainment it shall then shed loads as defined in the EFP component spec(s) when:

-1. The signal "HMIAudioMode = Load Shed" (info-CAN bus) OR "Multimedia_System = OFF" (external from info-CAN bus), AND

-2. The signal "PowerMode = Accessory_1 // KeyOut" on info-CAN bus, OR "Ignition_Status = OFF or Accessory" when EFP external from the info-CAN bus, AND

-3. Doesn't violate any climate control, illumination or regulatory requirements

-Note: Follow any Climate load shed requirements defined in applicable climate specifications.

 Load Shed is not supported for Infotainment EFP functionality.
 When the EFP in a load shed state (could be in load shed for other EFP functionality such as climate control…) the EFP shall still support infotainment power moding and be able to send a infotainment button press whenever the CAN bus is active.